This isn’t one of those click bait posts that offers no real valuable content or takeaways.

 I’m not claiming you’ll have a revelation at the end and be able to build the perfect number of effective links for your website.

-Instead, I’ll show you four successful sites of varying sizes, explore their backlinks, tell you why those backlinks are effective, and tell you how you can use these sites as an example in your own link building efforts.
+Instead, I’ll show you four successful sites of varying sizes, explore their backlink profile, tell you why those backlinks are effective, and tell you how you can use these sites as an example in your own link building efforts.

 However, first, let’s get one thing out of the way– a perfect backlink profile is different for every single site.
 What makes for a perfect backlink profile for a small blog won’t work for an eCommerce website.
 A popular mom blog can’t seek the same links an auto repair site might seek.